speaking services

 IMPORTANT

-HUMANS:CONNECTING believes in the power of human connection and thoughtful conversation.
+HUMANS:CONNECTING believes in the power of human connection.
 That begins with how we work.

-We also offer a limited number of pro bono speaking engagements each year.
-These are reserved for opportunities where there’s strong values alignment and a clear, detailed plan to amplify the conversation beyond the room - whether through media, partnerships, or broader community engagement.
+A limited number of pro bono talks are available each year where there is a strong values alignment and a clear, detailed communication plan to amplify the message beyond the room.

-While keynotes and presentations are paid services, Phil is glad to appear on podcasts without charge, where there’s shared purpose and space for meaningful dialogue.
+While keynotes, presentations and talks are paid services, Phil is glad to appear on podcasts where there’s shared purpose and space for meaningful dialogue without charge.

 Book your call using the form below and we'd love to hear more about your event or podcast in our initial conversation.